 - Hiding areas of one’s body with clothing, make-up, or objects (pillows, blankets)

-- Relationship/occupational/educational issues due to body image concerns
+- Relationship, occupational, or educational issues due to body image concerns

-- Financial issues related to expenditures associated with appearance (plastic surgery, dental procedures, doctor’s appointments, etc.)
+- Financial issues related to spending so much on appearance (plastic surgery, dental procedures, doctor’s appointments, etc.)

 - Excessive shopping